BekahHW/BekahHW.github.io/_posts/2021-11-01-Hot Take: Saying 'In the Spirit of Hacktoberfest' is Gatekeepy.md

 Who defined the spirit of Hacktoberfest?
 Well, it is Digital Ocean's Event, so let's take a look at what they say:

-> Hacktoberfest, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
+<em>Hacktoberfest, in its 8th year, is a month-long celebration of open source software run by DigitalOcean.
 During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
 You can do this in a variety of ways:

-> - Prepare and share your project for collaboration
+- Prepare and share your project for collaboration
-> - Contribute to the betterment of a project via pull requests
+- Contribute to the betterment of a project via pull requests
-> - Organize an event
+- Organize an event
-> - Mentor others
+- Mentor others
-> - Donate directly to open source projects
+- Donate directly to open source projects</em>

 They also have their [quality standards](https://hacktoberfest.digitalocean.com/resources/qualitystandards) for more developed guidelines.
 And maybe this is the one that captures what many mean about the spirit of Hacktoberfest: